-There are minor costs for employees associated with the Employer Deemed Insolvent Application and the Historical Employer Deemed Insolvent Application.
+There are minor costs for employees associated with the Deemed Insolvent process and the Historical Deemed Insolvent process.
 These costs mainly relate to the €10 charge associated with having a document sworn in front of a Commissioner for Oaths.
 This rate is set out in law.8